rmarji/AI-Principles-Book/content/chapters/chapter-10.md

 ### Maintaining the Human Edge

-As AI capabilities expand, the uniquely human contributions—judgment, values, relationships, meaning-making—become more rather than less important.
+As AI capabilities expand, the uniquely human contributions-judgment, values, relationships, meaning-making-become more rather than less important.

 **Complement rather than compete** with AI by focusing on strengths AI lacks: judgment in ambiguous situations, genuine creativity, authentic relationships, and wisdom that integrates knowledge with values.